 Growth without growth

-If you don’t want to have employees, assistants, scale up or grow a company that’s bigger than you – there can still be growth involved.
-It’s just a different kind.
+If you don’t want to have employees, assistants, scale up or grow a company that’s bigger than you – you can still grow a company organically.
+It’s just a different kind of growth.

 The difference between tactics and strategy in marketing